As a Performing Arts Pathway student, we will teach you core performance skills.

 - Specialist and non-specialist schools and colleges.

 If you would like DOT to visit you and perform their sign, song and dance routine, please contact Jessie Vaughan on 01691 661234 ext 358.
 You can also email your interest to firstname.lastname@example.org

 See DOT performing locally throughout the year:

-Things are a bit different this year with the lockdown restrictions in place.
-As soon as we are able to we will update this page with our latest performance dates.
+Things are a bit different with lockdown restrictions in place.
+As soon as we are able to we will update this page with our upcoming performance dates.

 Keep up to date with Performing Arts on Social Media: